joseeden/All-Things-Docker-and-Kubernetes/pages/03-Cloud-Native/008-Best-Practice-for-App-Deployments.md

 Measures the performance of an application.
 - include statistics collected on the services
-- number of logins, number of active users, number of reqeusts handled, CPU utilization, memory, etc.
+- number of logins, number of active users, number of requests handled, CPU utilization, memory, etc.
 - usually  returned via an HTTP endpoint such as <code>/metrics</code>.

 ## Logs